xataio/examples/apps/getting-started-solidstart/README.md

 ## Learn More

-To learn more about Xata and Astro, take a look at the following resources:
+To learn more about Xata and SolidStart, take a look at the following resources:

 - [Xata docs](https://xata.io/docs)
 - [SolidStart Documentation](https://start.solidjs.com/)